CommunityCodeHub/safebox/README.md

 ### Usage
 - On first launch, register a new user with a strong password, workspace folder, and encryption key.
-- After login, use the tabs to manage bank and application credentials.
+- After login, use the tabs to manage bank and application credentials, and to create and organize notes.
 - Use the drawer menu (top left) for Settings and Logout.
 - All data is stored encrypted in your chosen workspace folder.
+- You will be automatically logged out after 15 minutes of inactivity (any mouse, keyboard, or scroll activity resets the timer).
+- All errors and important actions are logged to the application log file for security and troubleshooting.

 ## Screenshots